Top of the page

 Talk with your child's doctor if you have any concerns about your child's speech, if stuttering lasts more than 6 to 12 months, or if stuttering runs in your family.

 If you are an adult who has started to stutter, see your doctor.
 Stuttering that starts in an adult is most often linked to an injury, a health problem, or severe emotional trauma.
 To diagnose the problem, the doctor will do a physical examination, ask you some questions, and watch and listen to you speak.
-Your doctor may refer you to a speech-language pathologist.

 Treatment for stuttering often includes counselling for the parents and speech therapy for the child.
 The main goal of treatment is to help your child learn to speak as smoothly as possible.